TimJohns/timjohns/README.md

 #### Take Deliberate Action
 Where outcomes are not critical or are well-understood, it’s very efficient to rely on process, as well as rote, habit, and muscle memory.
 Where outcomes ARE critical or out-of-process - you can get most of the efficiency benefit without the risk, just by bringing the action under consideration to the forefront of your conscious mind by doing a buddy-check, saying it out loud, writing it down, or at least pausing, thinking, and taking a breath.
 Do that, and then take the action, deliberately and mindfully with your full attention.
 A typical example is live-editing a production configuration, or responding to a hostile emails.
 A handy corollary to this concept is to write a checklist for any such action with more than one or two steps, and then the ‘deliberate action’ is partially  pre-empted by the creation of the checklist itself, as well as efficiently executed by applying any additional ‘deliberate action checks’ to each step in a cookie-cutter fashion.

-#### Favor Outcomes over Output
-Detail TBD - Still working on this one.
+---
 #### Other Ideas
 These aren't "principles", per se, at least not yet, but worth thinking about how they fit into the principles above

+##### Favor Outcomes over Output
+Detail TBD - Still working on this one.

 ##### Crawl, Walk, Run
 This is almost certainly a big part of "Slow is Smooth and Smooth is Fast", but it's also bigger than that and deserves some detail.
 Somewhere.
 Problably not in this README.

 ##### See One, Do One, Teach One.
 Similar in nature to "Crawl, Walk, Run" this one is possibly a PART of "Slow is Smooth and Smooth is Fast", but probably not as closely related.
 I get a lot of mileage out of it as a learning technique, so I should probably write about it and link to it from here.

+##### Planning is Essential; Plans are Not
+Failing to plan is planning to fail - Alan Lakein
+A goal without a plan is just a wish - Antoine de Saint-Exupéry Plans are useless, but planning is essential - Dwight D. Eisenhower Everybody has a plan 'till they get punched in the mouth - Mike Tyson No plan survives first contact with the enemy - Helmuth von Moltke the Elder

+Counterpoint?
+Or related but orthognal concept?: A good plan violently executed now is better than a perfect plan executed next week.